tpnam0901/3m-ser/README.md

   <a href="#license">License</a> •
 </p>

+## Abstract
+> Recent research has shown that multi-modal learning is a successful method for enhancing classification performance by mixing several forms of input, notably in speech-emotion recognition (SER) tasks.
+However, the difference between the modalities may affect SER performance.
+To overcome this problem, a novel approach for multi-modal SER called 3M-SER is proposed in this paper.
+The 3M-SER leverages multi-head attention to fuse information from multiple feature embeddings, including audio and text features.
+The 3M-SER approach is based on the SERVER approach but includes an additional fusion module that improves the integration of text and audio features, leading to improved classification performance.
+To further enhance the correlation between the modalities, a LayerNorm is applied to audio features prior to fusion.
+Our approach achieved an unweighted accuracy (UA) and weighted accuracy (WA) of 66.88% and 67.21%, respectively, on the IEMOCAP benchmark dataset.
+This indicates that the proposed approach is better than SERVER and recent methods with similar approaches.
+In addition, it highlights the effectiveness of incorporating an extra fusion module in multi-modal learning.
 ## Key Features
 - 3M-SER - a multi-modal speech emotion recognition model that uses multi-head attention fusion of multi-feature embeddings to learn the relationship between speech and emotion.
 ## How To Use